nikhil1817/nikhil1817/README.md

 ---
 ### Hi there! 👋

 I am Nikhil Subramanya K, a Computer Science and Engineering Undergrad at K. S. Institute of Technology.
-I am a Programmer,who wants to enhance and specialise in tech, looking to establish a career in the field of Information Technology. **Highly interested in Data Science and AWS.**
+I am a Programmer,who wants to enhance and specialise in tech, looking to establish a career in the field of Information Technology. **Highly interested in Python Programming and AWS.**

 Here are some ideas to get you started:

-- 🌱 I’m currently learning 🤔, well a lot of things!
+- 🌱 I’m currently learning 🤔, looking to upskill always!
 - 👬 I’m looking to collaborate on a project or an internship on Machine Learning / Python Development / Web Development.
 - 💬 Ask me about anything!
 - 📫 How to reach me 👆